g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

                     >  to 10.200.0.19 via ge-0/0/2.0, Push 10102
                        to 10.200.0.17 via ae0.0, Push 10102, Push 10109, Push 10108(top)
 ```
-Our SR-TE was computed with success!
+Our SR-TE was computed successfully!

-Now let's made another communication with SR-TE, between R2 and R5.
-In R2 we'll configure in the same way that we configured now, with the segment-list translating IP addresses.
-But, this time in R5 we'll made a bit different.
-Let's specify the SIDs of the path, and let's forward the traffic to R2 trough a specific interface of the LAG between R1 and R2.
+Now let's establish another connection with SR-TE, this time between R2 and R5.
+On R2, we will configure it the same way we just did, with the segment-list translating IP addresses.
+However, on R5, we will do things a bit differently.
+We will specify the SIDs of the path and forward the traffic to R2 through a specific interface of the LAG between R1 and R2.

-First, we need to create a static label entry in R1, this way, R1 can forward the traffic only trough ge-0/0/0 in the LAG.
-The tasks ask us to ensure that R1 will use a static label range 40000-45000.
+First, we need to create a static label entry on R1.
+This way, R1 can forward the traffic only through ge-0/0/0 in the LAG.
+The task requires us to ensure that R1 uses a static label range of 40,000–45,000.

-So, we create the static-label-range, then, create a static label entry, specifying the next-hop address, the output interface and the label action.
-R1 as the penultimate hop, and will do the penultimate-hop-popping.
+So, we create the static-label-range, then create a static label entry, specifying the next-hop address, the output interface, and the label action.
+R1 acts as the penultimate hop and will perform penultimate-hop-popping.
 ```
 set protocols mpls label-range static-label-range 40000 45000